DarlingtonAlban/Darlington_Portfolio/README.md

 ### Data Source

-HR Data: the primary dataset used for this analysis is the "HR_Employment_Attrittion.excel" file given to me by a friend, containing detailed information about employees perfomance in the company.
+HR Data: the primary dataset used for this analysis is the "HR_Employment_Attrition.excel" file given to me by a friend, containing detailed information about employees perfomance in the company.

 ### Tools